input-output-hk/cardano-node-wiki/docs/ADR-5-cardano-testnet-node-configuration-file.md

 # Consequences

-This will allow users that spin testnets to check their node configuration file using `check-node-configuration` and catch errors earlier (before starting their testnet).
+This will allow users of testnets to check their node configuration file before starting their testnet, and so they will catch errors earlier and faster.